SerenityOS/serenity/Ports/glu/patches/ReadMe.md

 # Patches for glu on SerenityOS

-## `0001-Build-Manually-find-LibGL.patch`
+## `0001-Build-Remove-pkgconfig.patch`

-Build: Manually find LibGL
+Build: Remove pkgconfig

-We don't have a working pkgconfig to find it, so get rid of it and manually find the library using the C compiler.
+We can't use pkgconfig here since the OpenGL dependency we find is incompatible with it as an argument.

 ## `0002-Build-Do-not-hide-symbols-by-default.patch`